 Gather your documents and information

-- Evidence that your school is expecting you back and when you are expected to complete your program
+- Evidence that your school is expecting you back that includes both (1) when you will return and (2) when you will complete your program

 - This can be an email from your school to you

 - If it has changed since you first arrived

 - This should be with financial documents no more than 3 months old to cover tuition, fees and living expenses for an academic year unless you need only one semester to complete your program.

 - As listed on your Financial Certification Form

 Login to Compass with your UNI and password to submit your application